What “Saranghae” Actually Sounds Like — BTS Concert Korean Fans Are Mishearing (Updated May 2026)

 | 사랑해 | sa-rang-hae | I love you | “sarang hey” |

-| 보고 싶어요 | bo-go si-peo-yo | I miss you / I wanted to see you | “bogo ship-o-yo” with too much English “ship” |
+| 보고 싶어요 | bo-go si-peo-yo | I miss you / I want to see you | The 싶어 part may blur into something like “ship-uh” for English ears. |

 | 응원할게요 | eung-won-hal-ge-yo | I will support you | The first “eung” sound often gets lost |